 There are lots of connections between Paige’s paper and Alison’s work on “narcissistic teaching” – when teachers focus on their own needs and preferences rather than students’.

-	This quote on selecting Direct Instruction nearly killed me:
+This quote on the reasoning behind picking Direct Instruction nearly killed me:

-	Here’s the danger of a classroom run by someone with a fixed mindset: students get what the teacher’s comfortable with, regardless of its educational value.
+Here’s lies the danger of educators with fixed mindsets: students will only get what the teacher feels comfortable with.

 Not All Teachers

 Of course (of course!), it’s not all bad news.
 Many teachers made comments that reflect a growth mindset.
 This teacher learned to love Group Investigations, despite initial reservations: